nextcloud/documentation/developer_manual/core/configfile.rst

   /* Check 3rdparty apps for malicious code fragments */
   "appcodechecker" => "",

-  /* Check if ownCloud is up to date */ "updatechecker" => true,
+  /* Check if Nextcloud is up to date */ "updatechecker" => true,

   /* Place to log to, can be owncloud and syslog (owncloud is log menu item in admin menu) */